Lotteries in Australia: Saturday Lotto/TattsLotto

 Originally, players would complete an entry ticket of between two and 10 games, at a cost of A$0.60 per game.
 The ticket consisted of an original and a carbon copy.
 The player would present the ticket to an agent/seller who would validate both copies of the ticket by inserting the ticket into a designated cash register.
 The copy would be returned to the player and the original would be kept by the agent/seller and sent to Tattersalls prior to the next draw.
 In the 80s, the network of agents/sellers were computerised.
 This allowed a later closing time for each draw, scannable entries with printed tickets, randomly selected computer-generated tickets (known variously as a "Quick Pick", "Pick Quick", "Auto-Pick", "Easi-Pick" or "Slikpik"), more games per draw to be purchased, etc.

 Variations to the standard game are commonly known as a system entry.
 These games cost extra but allow the player to increase their chances of winning.
 The more numbers selected per game, the greater the outlay.
 Subsequently, if the selected numbers are drawn, multiple prizes are won.

 Currently, the game offers a First Division prize of approximately $4 million each week often shared between multiple winners (for example 4 winners each receive $1 million), with regular $20 million "Superdraws" taking place approximately 6-7 times a year.
 In addition, there are Megadraws (usually around Christmas/New Year) with jackpots of around $30 million.
-If there is no division 1 winner in TattsLotto it jackpots to at least $8 million, but this rarely happens; the most recent occurrence as of August 2020 was in April 2020.
-A minimum of four standard games (or six with a Quick Pick entry) must be purchased at a cost of $0.65 per game, plus agent's commission.
+If there is no division 1 winner in TattsLotto it jackpots to at least $8 million, but this rarely happens; the most recent occurrence as of March 2026 was in March 2026.
+A minimum of four standard games (or six with a Quick Pick entry) must be purchased at a cost of $0.96 per game, which includes agent's commission.

 In 2020, history was made when 27 winners won the superdraw.

-The following prize divisions can be won (cumulative probability refers to the probability of winning that division or a higher division, thus the chance of winning any prize is 1 in 85):
+The following prize divisions can be won (cumulative probability refers to the probability of winning that division or a higher division, thus the chance of winning any prize is 1 in 42):